 Discover the Notre-Dame Cathedral in Reims

-Visit of the Notre-Dame Cathedral in Reims
+Exploring Notre-Dame Cathedral in Reims

 Take a tour of the Palais de Pau

-How to visit the Palais de Pau?
+Planning Your Visit to the Palais de Pau

-The Palais de Pau is open to the public for only 8 euros for a full price and 6.50 euros for a reduced price.
-People under 25 and people with disabilities can access it for free.
-The Museum is open every day except Monday, between 10 a.m. and 12:30 p.m. in the morning and 2 p.m. and 5 p.m. in the afternoon.
+The Palais de Pau is accessible to the public at an affordable price - €8 for a regular ticket and €6.50 for a reduced ticket.
+Entrance is free for individuals under 25 and for people with disabilities.
+The museum is open every day except Monday, from 10 a.m. to 12:30 p.m., and then again from 2 p.m. to 5 p.m.

 How to get by private van from Reims to Charles de Gaulle Airport ?